objektwerks/spark/README.md

 Spark2
 ------
->The purpose of the project is to test Spark 2 features.
+>This project tests Spark 2 features.

 WARNING
 -------
->See .sbtopts JDK 8 must be used!s
+>JDK 8 must be used with Spark 2.
+See .sbtopts

 Test
 ----